jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

 Many people know what a revolution is.
-It's a sudden uprising and fight to change the rule-makers in government.
+It's a sudden uprising to change the rule-makers in government.
 Techvolution is different.
 Instead of fighting for change, Techvolution simply distributes new levers of power.
 Techvolution is better.
 Because those with the power get to make the rules.
 So why not go for the gold right away?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)